Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 I generally shied away from Week 1 games because we don't have a great sense of how teams are going to look over the course of a full season in the opener.
 (As a reminder, remember that the Bucs beat the Saints 48-40 in Week 1 of this very season.)
 In this case, though, we had a compelling matchup between a Broncos team that was one disappointing season removed from back-to-back Super Bowl victories, and a Rams team that had taken up the slack in their absence and anointed themselves as the Greatest Show on Turf.

 As shows go, the TWA Dome saw a wild one after raising a Super Bowl banner.
 We saw some of the issues that would plague the Rams in 2000; while St. Louis had three 100-yard receivers on the day, Kurt Warner threw three interceptions -- the Rams would rack up 35 giveaways by the end of the season.
 One of those picks went to Terrell Buckley with 6:35 to go, giving a Broncos team that trailed 35-20 with 19 minutes to go a 36-35 lead.
-A 30-yard Marshall Faulk run set up a 1-yard vulture from Robert Holcombe, though, and the Rams' defense sacked Brian Griese twice to force the Broncos into a desperate incompletion on fourth-and-33 and end things.
+A 30-yard Marshall Faulk run set up a 1-yard vulture from Robert Holcombe, though, and the Rams' defense sacked Brian Griese twice to force the Broncos into a desperate incompletion on fourth-and-33 to end things.

 4. Bucs 38, Rams 35 in Week 16, 2000